What is FOIA

 490 L'Enfant Plaza, S.W.

-Prior to making a FOIA request search the NTSB website to verify the information you seek is not publicly available.
+Before making a FOIA request, however, you should search the NTSB website to verify that the information they seek is not publicly available.

 When you submit a FOIA request, you need to reasonably describe the records sought so that the agency is able to determine precisely what records are being requested.
 This means that a request must be specific enough to permit an NTSB employee who is familiar with the subject matter to locate the record in a reasonable period of time.
 You should make requests as specific as possible.
 If a particular document is required, it should be specifically identified, preferably by date and title.
 However, if you cannot identify a specific record, you should clearly explain your needs.